Top of page Skip to main content

 Target rationale

-Survey results from 2022–23 and 2023–24 informed development of the 2024–25 target.
-Given that consecutive targets were not achieved, the target of 65% has been retained for 2024–25 and the forward years.
+Survey results from prior years have informed the 2025–26 target.
+Given that consecutive targets were not achieved, the target of 65% has been retained for 2025–26 and the forward years.
 Engagement with stakeholders, particularly regulated entities, is maturing.

 Methodology